-The Langdale needs to be sited next to and on a non-combustible surface.
-A minimum clearance of 150mm at the sides 300mm above and 75mm from the back of the stove body will allow air circulation and not impede the performance of the stove.
-If it is necessary to site the stove near a combustible surface with the Langdale Smoke Control a minimum of 200mm at the back and 400mm at the sides must be maintained from combustible surfaces.
+The Pickering Smoke Control needs to be sited next to and on a non-combustible surface.
+A minimum clearance of 150mm at the sides and at least 300mm above and 50mm from the back of the stove body will allow air circulation and not impede the performance of the stove.
+If it is necessary to site the stove near a combustible surface a minimum of 250mm at the back and 450 mm at the sides must be maintained.
 It is a requirement that this appliance is installed on a solid, level, non-combustible hearth conforming to current Building Regulations.
-This appliance has been tested for hearth temperatures and the maximum temperature was 81 degrees C so is also suitable for a 12mm hearth.
+This appliance has been tested for hearth temperatures and the maximum temperature was 51 degrees C so is also suitable for a 12mm hearth.